Football rivalries in France: Nationwide rivalries

-These two teams are amongst the most successful in French football, having won an aggregate 18 championships since 1932 - 8 for Nantes, 10 for Saint-Etienne.
+These two teams are among the most successful in French football, having won an aggregate 18 championships since 1932 – 8 for Nantes, 10 for Saint-Etienne.
 They dominated the French First Division from 1963 to 1983, with only 5 crowns not being awarded to one of the two.
 During that period, the clashes between the two clubs were the climax of the season and were eagerly anticipated by national networks, as they would be crucial to the final classification.
 More than just a clash of ambitions, the rivalry was also built on a clash of styles.
 Helped by the establishment of the French First two modern football academies, each team developed a specific identity: "Les Verts", representing the Working-Class mining and industrial city of Saint-Etienne played tough and very intense football, somewhat similar to the English "kick-n-rush", whereas the players of Nantes, "Les Canaris", created a distinctive football called "jeu à la nantaise" based on technical abilities, ball possession and a very strong tactical cohesion, a style that would please the merchant and elegant city of Nantes.
 That style of play remains iconic of Nantes to this day.
 Notable players to have played for the two teams during this period were Henri Michel, Maxime Bossis, Jean-Paul Bertrand-Demanes, Loïc Amisse, Vahid Halilhodžić under the directing of José Arribas, Jean Vincent, Jean-Claude Suaudeau for Nantes, and Jean-Michel Larqué, Hervé Revelli, Johnny Rep and Michel Platini for Saint-Etienne, coached by Robert Herbin.

 This period of dominance ended with the relegation of Saint-Etienne in 1983.
 Nantes won another two championships in 1995 and 2001 heralding the same identity of play, but has declined since.
-As a consequence, this match is not a French crunch any more, as Saint-Etienne and Nantes do not contend for the crown.
-Nevertheless, this match still is regarded by French football connoisseurs as one of the most iconic clashes in French football, and receives lot of interest from both Nantes and Saint-Etienne fans, although it really is not considered a "derby" anymore, as both teams are not as dominant in League 1 today as they used to be.
+As a consequence, this match is not considered a derby any more, as Saint-Etienne and Nantes do not contend for the title anymore.
+Nevertheless, this match still is regarded by French football connoisseurs as one of the most iconic clashes in French football, and receives lot of interest from both Nantes and Saint-Etienne fans.